P4-Group/C64-MC/README.md

 ### Using an Emulator (Recommended: Vice)

 We highly recommend using the **Vice** emulator.
 Here's how to load and play your .prg file:
+(Do note to use the original emulated SID 6581 chip, you do need to change your audio settings inside Vice and set it to "6581")

 1.  **Generate your .prg file:** Compile your Neptune source file with the -dasm flag: